Requesting A Guardianship

 A guardian can resign from a guardianship, but the resignation must be formally requested of the court, and the court will usually require a hearing to determine if the termination is in the best interest of the child.
 A termination of guardianship is usually granted if the courts determine that the termination will not impact the stability of the child’s home life or income, or if the parents can demonstrate that they have rehabilitated sufficiently to adequately care for the child.

-In order to end a guardianship of estate, you will most likely be required to file a formal request with the court.
-The court may also require you to submit a final accounting of the child’s estate and to demonstrate that your resignation will not adversely impact the child’s financial well being.
+To end a guardianship of estate, you will most likely be required to file a formal request with the court.
+The court may also require you to submit a final accounting of the child’s estate and to demonstrate that your resignation will not adversely impact the child’s financial well-being.